opnfv/yardstick/docs/results/yardstick-opnfv-vtc.rst

 correctly instantiated, it is able to receive and send packets using SR-IOV technology and to forward packets back to the packet generator changing the TCP/IP header as required, also in presence of noisy neighbors.

+* Generic

+The obtained results correspond to the expected behaviour of the virtual Traffic Classifier.
+Using the aforementioned configuration the expected application protocols are identified and their traffic statistics are demonstrated in the DashboardVTC, a group of popular applications is selected to demonstrate the sound operation of the vTC.
+The demonstrated application protocols are:
+- HTTP
+- Skype
+- Bittorrent
+- Youtube
+- Dropbox
+- Twitter
+- Viber
+- iCloud